Neo-snigdha/developer-snigdha/README.md

- 👋 Hi, I’m <a href="https://developer-snigdha.github.io/snigdharani/" target="_blank">developer-snigdha</a>
+ 👋 Hi, I’m <a href="https://developer-snigdha.github.io/snigdharani/" target="_blank">Snigdha Rani</a>

 ## Introduction
-Hello there! 👋 I'm Snigdharani, a software developer.
+Hello there! 👋 I'm Snigdharani Padhy, a software developer.
 I'm passionate about creating meaningful and efficient solutions to real-world problems.

 ## About Me
 - 🌐 <a href="https://developer-snigdha.github.io/snigdharani/" target="_blank">Portfolio</a>